2/13/2025

 Chief Executive Officer

-Sure, John.
-Hi, it's Gal here.
-Thank you so much.
-I will take the first piece and then we'll hand it over to Ipi to speak more specific about the framework and where the loss is coming from and Sanjeev to speak about what it means for the business.
-So first, let me say that.
-As we think about the impairments and as you mentioned out, the last three quarters were an outsize losses versus what we used to have in the past and what we expect to have in the future.
+to AP to speak more specific about the framework and where the loss is coming from, and Sanjiv to speak about what it means for the business.
+So, first let me say that.
+As we think about the impairments, and as you mentioned now, the last three quarters were an outsize losses versus what we used to have in the past and what we expect to have in the future.
 Most of them are the things that are driving for 2023.
-If you recall, in our last earning call that we stood here in November, we actually said that we are going to have another quarter of losses coming through.
-Most of the losses, and Ipi will speak specific numbers, are related to the 2023 vintages that throughout the year got seasoned and therefore versus where they are marked on the balance sheet where the actual data coming in took the fair market value hit.
-And all of that in 2023 was because the funding conditions were so challenging that in order to support the network, the funds, and the investors, etc., we needed to put up these things that we knew could have some potential losses in the form of the level of sensitivity to it.
-But really the bigger question that you are asking is how should we feel comfortable that this will not be happening again?
-So first and foremost, let me share that the guidance that we provided for 2025 is including any potential credit-related impairments.
-We have built in the last two, three quarters a very robust infrastructure and capabilities to be much more predictive about these types of outcomes as it relates to the losses and the different parts.
-And if you remember, we repeatedly said that as we think about the 2024 deals and transactions that we have on the balance sheet because of the different environments that we are producing, plus how we know the performance of the credit is performing and it's performing well, we are in the very strong belief and we have the visibility to know that a meaningful or magnitude like that of losses is out of the question.
-That comes to the last piece, which is when we are thinking and speaking about the 2024 trends and where we are standing today as the business and underwriting today is a very strong production that is consistent both on the credit, on the income side, but a lower cost of capital and a better structure on the other side that is translated into normal future losses meaningful on the 2024 and the future.
-And when we did the full fair market value as in our regular process to bring these down, the prior 24 vintages should not have any material drag on our performance and hence we are today having the ability to provide a gap net income guidance inclusive of any potential credit related impairments.
-I will hand it over now to Yipi to speak a little bit more about the specific of the numbers and the things behind and then Sanjeev will close it out with the understanding of the business impact.
+If you recall in our last earning call that we stood here in November, we actually said that we are going to have another quarter of losses coming through.
+Most of the losses, and if you will speak specific numbers, are related to the 2023 vintages that throughout the year got seasoned and therefore versus where they are marked on the balance sheet where the actual data coming in took the fair market value heat and all of that in 2023 was because the funding conditions were so challenging that in order to support the network, the funds, and the investors, et cetera, we needed to put up these things that we knew could have some potential losses in the form of the level of sensitivity to it.
+But really the bigger question that you're asking is, how should we feel comfortable that this will not be happening again?
+So first and foremost, let me share that the guidance that we provided for 2025 is including any potential credit-related impairment.
+We have built in the last two, three quarters a very robust infrastructure and capabilities to be much more predictive about these type of outcome as it relates to the losses and the different parts.
+And if you remember, we repeatedly said that as we think about the 2024 deals and transactions that we have on the balance sheet because of the different environment they were produced in, plus how we know the performance of the credit is performing and it's performing well, we are in the very strong belief and we have the visibility to know that a meaningful or magnitude like that of losses is out of the question.
+That comes to the last piece, which is when we are thinking and speaking about the 2024 trends and where we are standing today as the business and what the business is underwriting today is a very strong production that is consistent both on the credit, on the income side, but a lower cost of capital and a better structures on the other side that is translated into no more future losses meaningful on the 2024 and the future.
+And when we did the full fair market value, adding our regular process to bring this down, the prior 24 vintages should not have any material drag on our performance.
+And hence, we are today having the ability to provide a gap net income guidance, inclusive of any potential credit-related impairments.
+I will hand it over now to VP to speak a little bit more about the specific of the numbers and the things behind, and then Sanjeev will close it out with the understanding of the business impact.

 speaker